alexdevero/alex-devero-blog/__drafts__/draft--utility-types-typescript.md

 ## Exclude<Type, ExcludedUnion>

 The `Exclude<Type, ExcludedUnion>` can be a bit confusing on the first sight.
-What this utility type does is it returns the type defined as `Type` without any type that is mentioned in `ExcludedUnion`.
+What this utility type does is it returns the type you used as an argument for `Type` without any type you mentioned as an argument for the `ExcludedUnion`.

 ```TypeScript
 // Crete type Colors: